You know sleep matters. You've read about how it affects memory, metabolism, mood, immune function, and every system in your body.

 Yes, blue light suppresses melatonin, but so does bright white light, bright green light, and any light above ~50 lux hitting your retina after sunset.
 The issue isn't your phone's blue pixels—it's staring at a bright screen in an otherwise dark room.

-The mechanism: Melanopsin (the light-sensitive protein in your circadian photoreceptors) has peak sensitivity around 480nm (blue), but it responds to any sufficiently bright light.
-If you blast your retina with 1,000+ lux at 10pm, you're telling your SCN: "It's still daytime."
+The mechanism: Melanopsin (the light-sensitive protein in your circadian photoreceptors) has peak sensitivity around 480nm (blue), but responds to any sufficiently bright light.
+Blast your retina with 1,000+ lux at 10pm, and you're telling your SCN: "It's still daytime."

-- Lower screen brightness: If you're using devices at night, dim them to ~10-20% brightness.
+- Lower screen brightness: If using devices at night, dim them to ~10-20% brightness.

 - Use red/amber lighting: These wavelengths don't suppress melatonin.
 Consider red bulbs or salt lamps in bedrooms and bathrooms.

-- Blue-blocking glasses (optional): If you need to work under bright lights at night, high-quality blue blockers (orange or red-tinted) can help.
+- Blue-blocking glasses (optional): If you need bright lights at night, high-quality blue blockers (orange or red-tinted) can help.
 But they're not a substitute for dimming your environment.

 Bottom line: After sunset, keep light intensity low (<100 lux) and avoid bright overhead lights.